Polymok/TE_PID/README.md

 #### Parameters:

 *output_filename*: string or char.
 Recommend .csv files.

 *time-series*: matrix or 1-dimensional cell.
 Columns should contain entire time-series of a given neuron.

 *time-delay*: positive integer scalar.

 *triplet_list*: [optional] *nx3* matrix of neuron indices.
 The first column should represent the target neuron index.
 If *time-series* is a cell, then *triplet_list* should either be a cell with equal dimensions—each cell element containing a triplet list—or a matrix—in which case PID calculations for all trials are restricted to triplets contained in the single matrix.
 If not given, PID is calculated for all possible triplets.
+Triplets containing neurons with zero entropy are discarded.

 *time_resolution*: [optional] positive integer scalar.
 Time bins at given *time_resolution* by partitioning input time-series.
 If a 1 occurs within a partition, a 1 is recorded.
 Otherwise, a 0 is recorded.
+Note that if you time bin, the *time-delay* used to calculate transfer entropy applies to the *time-series* after it has been time binned.

 #### Outputs: